andrew/ultimate-awesome/README.md

 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [Awesome-Vision-Mamba-Models](https://github.com/Ruixxxx/Awesome-Vision-Mamba-Models) - [Official Repo] A Survey on Vision Mamba: Models, Applications and Challenges.
 - [awesome-tensorial-neural-networks](https://github.com/tnbar/awesome-tensorial-neural-networks) - A thoroughly investigated survey for tensorial neural networks.
+- [awesome-generalist-agents](https://github.com/cheryyunl/awesome-generalist-agents) - A curated list of papers for generalist agents.
 - [awesome-ml-gen-ai-elixir](https://github.com/georgeguimaraes/awesome-ml-gen-ai-elixir) - A curated list of Machine Learning libraries and resources for the Elixir programming language. .
 - [Awesome-Visual-Grounding](https://github.com/linhuixiao/Awesome-Visual-Grounding) - [TPAMI reviewing] Towards Visual Grounding: A Survey.
 - [awesome-theory-of-mind](https://github.com/Mars-tin/awesome-theory-of-mind) - Machine Theory of Mind Reading List.
 Built upon EMNLP Findings 2023 Paper: Towards A Holistic Landscape of Situated Theory of Mind in Large Language Models.